amark/coalesce/README.md

 	]
 });
 ```
-Save this to the same folder, and restart coalesce now with `node init.js`.
+Save this to the same folder, and restart Coalesce now with `node init.js`.
 Some quick points:

 1. Coalesce takes a single parameter which is an options object.
 2. One of the options is a mapping property which simply is an array of mapping objects.
 They are simple.